Charles Augustus FitzRoy: Governor of New South Wales

 Sir Charles was chosen as the tenth Governor of the colony of New South Wales by Lord Stanley in 1845.
 FitzRoy replaced Sir George Gipps as governor who had been a strong ruler but had provoked the animosity of many in the colony.
 It is likely that FitzRoy was chosen because he tended to be more appeasing in his approach.
 FitzRoy, his wife and his son George arrived in the colony on board HMS Carysfort on 2 August 1846.
 Soon after his arrival he was asked to use his influence to procure the disallowance of an act of the Tasmanian legislature imposing a duty of 15% on products imported from New South Wales.

 Fitzroy brought before the British government the advisability of some superior functionary being appointed, to whom all measures passed by local legislatures should be referred before being assented to.
 In the long discussion over the separation of the Port Phillip district, Fitzroy showed tact and himself favoured bi-cameral legislatures for the new constitutions.
 The need for some type of federation between the various colonies was recognised, and as a step towards this Fitzroy was given a commission in 1850 appointing him governor-general of the Australian colonies.
 During his governorship great steps were made in the development of New South Wales.
 Transportation of convicts ceased, the Sydney University was founded, a branch of the royal mint was established and responsible government was granted.

 In 1847, Fitzroy served briefly as Governor of the Colony of North Australia, although his lieutenant-governor, George Barney had the main responsibility for establishing the new colony under FitzRoy's direction.
-His decision in 1847 to allow the building of a horse racing track in Parramatta was the catalyst for the creation of Cumberland Oval, a venue which hosted racing, cricket, and in the 20th century, motorsports & was the location that Parramatta Stadium and further on the Western Sydney Stadium were built upon.
+His decision in 1847 to allow the building of a horse racing track in Parramatta was the catalyst for the creation of Cumberland Oval, a venue which hosted racing, cricket, and in the 20th century, motorsports, and was the location that Parramatta Stadium and further on the Western Sydney Stadium were built upon.

 After sixteen months in the colony, Sir Charles' wife Mary was killed in a coach accident on 7 December 1847.
 A distraught FitzRoy considered resigning and returning to England, but his finances did not permit it.
-A memorial to Lady Mary Fitzroy is in St James' Church, Sydney.
+A memorial to Lady Mary FitzRoy is in St James' Church, Sydney.

 In 1850, Governor FitzRoy received the gold miner and entrepreneur, Edward Hargraves after he had discovered traces of gold at Ophir, New South Wales.

 In 1851 he named Grafton, New South Wales, after his grandfather Augustus FitzRoy, 3rd Duke of Grafton.

 Sir Charles remained in New South Wales for eight eventful years, which saw many changes take place in the Australian colonies, not in the least being the first tentative steps towards Federation of the Australian states.
-In 1853, FitzRoy was appointed as Governor of Van Diemen's Land, South Australia and Victoria – essentially a pre-Federation Governor-General of Australia, with wide-ranging powers to intervene in inter-colonial disputes.
+In 1853, FitzRoy was appointed as Governor of Van Diemen's Land, South Australia and Victoria—a pre-Federation Governor-General of Australia, with wide-ranging powers to intervene in inter-colonial disputes.